 HALCION (triazolam) by Pfizer is benzodiazepine.
 First approved in 1982.

 HALCION (triazolam) is a short-acting benzodiazepine approved in 1982 for the short-term treatment of insomnia.
-It works by binding to GABA-A receptors in the brain and enhancing GABAergic synaptic inhibition to promote sleep.
-The drug is a small-molecule oral tablet indicated for insomnia, though safety data show significant abuse and overdose signals.
+It works by binding to GABA-A receptors in the brain to enhance inhibitory neurotransmission and promote sleep onset.
+The drug is administered orally as a tablet and remains a DEA Schedule IV controlled substance.

 benzodiazepine.
 Triazolam exerts its effect for the short-term treatment of insomnia through binding to the benzodiazepine site of the gamma-aminobutyric acid-A (GABA A ) receptors in the brain and enhances GABA-mediated synaptic inhibition.